Blackpool SEND (formerly Parent Partnership Service)

 SEN Assessment and Commissioning Team

-Children who have special needs are usually referred to us through the process of writing or revising a Statement of Educational Needs or an Education Health and Care Plan.
-It is the responsibility of the Local Authority to write or revise a statement, although as parents you may have instigated it yourselves.
+Children who have special needs are usually referred to us through the process of writing or revising an Education Health and Care Plan (EHCP).
+It is the responsibility of the Local Authority to write or revise an EHCP, although as parents you may have instigated it yourselves.
 Many people may be involved in the process including doctors, educational psychologists, teachers from previous schools, Early Years Support, therapists to name but a few.

 Any parent considering admission to Woodlands is welcome to visit our school to see the provision we offer, meet the staff and chat to the pupils.